strapi/strapi/docs/3.x.x/getting-started/install-requirements.md

 We will now install Strapi.
 Strapi installs with one command.
 The command is the same for Windows, Mac or Ubuntu.
 ::: danger WARNING
-Strapi must be installed globally, using the "-g" flag, to avoid problems.
+Strapi must be installed globally, using the "-g" flag.
 :::

 ```bash